 Control methods used on Turner Ranch included tracking collars, daily head counts, night penning, use of LGD's, herding to pasture to graze and occasional location check on herd.
 Tracking collars were put on lead goats and certain dogs to facilitate locating herd.
 It was noted that herd continuously separated into multiple groups going different directions.
 Some groups had dog/dogs with them, some did not.
 It was also noted that when there were losses, the herd splintered into many different groups, some finding their way home, some succumbing to predators.
 Also, 19 head of goats were kept in pens as control group for proof of losses to turned out/grazing goats.

 In 2020 test period, changes in control methods included, modified herding practices (herding 3-4 days a week), additional tracking collars, additional dogs and daily head counts.
 Modified herding practices kept control herd bunched up and directed to specific browsing areas allowing dogs to better protect herd.
 It also kept herd out of areas that would be difficult for kid goats to manage without getting lost.
 Resulting head counts confirmed a much greater yield of kids goats for sale in 2020.
 Losses in 2020 kid crop were reduced to 6% which is a sustainable number for kid losses due to predation.

 Quantify the effects of animal impact on the landscape

-Herding Study Site: Goat Pasture (Photos can be viewed in Photos from 2019 season):
+Herding Study Site: Sol Ranch (Photos can be viewed in the media files and Photos from 2019 season):